 The best part about the Centurion Lounge benefit is the generous guest policy: each Platinum or Business Platinum cardholder is allowed to bring in two guests for free!

-Note that the US-issued Platinum cards have announced changes to their guest access policy as of 2023: guest access will no longer be allowed, and will instead be charged at US$50 per guest (or US$30 for children aged 17 or under).
+Note that the US-issued Platinum cards implemented changes to their guest access policy as of February 1, 2023: guest access is longer allowed, and you’ll instead be charged at $50 (USD) per guest (or $30 (USD) for children aged 17 or under).

 There hasn’t been any updates to the Canadian-issued Platinum cards’ Centurion Lounge guest access rules as of yet.
-We’ll update this section when we find out more.
+We’ll be sure to update this section if we find out more.

 4. International American Express Lounges